 With so many taxes, you or your employees may wonder what exactly they’re contributing to.

 A variety of payroll taxes impact the amount of your employees’ net pay, but what do payroll taxes fund?
 Use the sections below to discover where payroll taxes go.

 You only withhold federal income taxes from employee wages.
 Your business does not pay federal income tax.
-You determine how much to withhold based on income tax tables, each employee’s earnings, and information entered on Form W-4.
+There is no standard federal income tax rate.
+Instead, you determine how much to withhold based on income tax withholding tables, employee earnings and filing status, and information entered on Form W-4, Employee’s Withholding Certificate.

 Federal income taxes go to the U.S. Treasury General Fund.
 The Treasury then disburses money to government agencies based on the federal budget.

 According to the IRS, federal income taxes fund national programs such as:

 - Interest on the national debt

 Many states have a state income tax.
 Like federal income tax, only employees pay state income tax.
 There is no standard state income tax rate.
 Each state determines its own rate and whether it’s a flat rate or progressive.
 Generally, you must collect state W-4 forms from employees when they start at your business so you know how much to withhold.